-- Governance Advisory Arrangement (per FCA Rules COBS 19.5) an arrangement between a 'firm' and a third party under which the third party establishes a committee to represent the interests of 'relevant policyholders' in the firm's 'relevant schemes'. - Relevant policyholder (per FCA Rules COBS 19.5) a member of a relevant scheme who is or has been a worker entitled to have contributions paid by or on behalf of his employer in respect of that relevant scheme.
+- Governance Advisory Arrangement (per FCA Rules COBS 19.5) an arrangement between a 'firm' and a third party under which the third party establishes a committee to represent the interests of 'relevant policyholders' in a firm's 'relevant scheme'. - Relevant policyholder (per FCA Rules COBS 19.5) a member of a relevant scheme who is or has been a worker entitled to have contributions paid by or on behalf of his employer in respect of that relevant scheme.
 Relevant policyholders are referred to as members in the following sections of this report. - Relevant scheme (per FCA Rules COBS 19.5) a personal pension scheme or stakeholder pension scheme for which direct payment arrangements are, or have been, in place, and under which contributions have been paid for two or more employees of the same employer. - Firm an FCA authorised individual or person.
-Courtiers Investment Services Limited is an FCA authorised firm.
+Courtiers Investment Services Limited is an FCA authorised firm. - Pathway investor a retail client investing in a Firm's Pathway Investment. - Pathway Investment / Investment Pathway investment solutions offered by the Provider to match a particular objective in drawdown.
+There are 4 Investment Pathways mandated by the FCA, each with a corresponding fund designed to meet the Pathway's objective.